apache/yetus/asf-site-src/source/documentation/in-progress/shelldocs.md

 # Function Annotations

 `shelldocs` works by doing simple parsing of shell scripts.
-As such, it looks for code that matches this pattern:
+As such, it looks for code that matches these patterns:

 ```bash
 ## @annotation